Thu. (mid-afternoon) 22 — Mon. 26 October 2026

 Submissions by participants

 Each participant is invited and indeed encouraged to prepare a short presentation, to be given during the seminar.
 While this presentation may cover a completed ethics education project, the primary purpose of these breakout sessions is to discuss upcoming teaching assignments, ongoing innovations, or any other ethics education related endeavor that will spark discussion.
-For each presentation, at least 45 minutes will be set aside for an in-depth discussion.
+Participants may also “try out” a particular teaching method, with the other participants serving as the “students”, who will then provide feedback on the effectiveness of that particular method.
+For each participant-led session, at least 45 minutes will be set aside.

-• Bert Gordijn, PhD.
-Professor and Director of the Institute of Ethics at Dublin City University (Ireland
+- Bert Gordijn, PhD, Professor and Director of the Institute of Ethics at Dublin City University in Ireland (Ireland)

 Program